cda-tum/mqt-qmap/docs/source/library/SynthesisResults.rst

     .. autoattribute:: SynthesisResults.tableau

-in addition it probides methods to check if the synthesis was successful or unsuccessful
+in addition it provides methods to check if the synthesis was successful or unsuccessful

     .. automethod:: SynthesisResults.sat
     .. automethod:: SynthesisResults.unsat